AdobeDocs/workfront-fusion.en/help/workfront-fusion/references/modules/webhooks-reference.md

 If an error occurs during the scenario execution, the event is placed back into the queue during the instant trigger's rollback phase.
 In such a situation, you can fix the scenario and run it again.

-For more information, see [Rollback](/help/workfront-fusion/references/scenarios/scenario-execution-cycles-phases.md#rollback) in the article [Scenario execution, cycles, and phases in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/scenarios/scenario-execution-cycles-phases.md).
+For more information, see [Rollback](/help/workfront-fusion/references/scenarios/scenario-execution-cycles-phases.md#rollback) in the article Scenario execution, cycles, and phases in [!DNL Adobe Workfront Fusion].

 If there is a Webhook response module in your scenario, the error is sent to the Webhook response.
 The Webhook response module is always executed last (when the [!UICONTROL Auto commit] option in the Scenario settings is not enabled).